Tragic Collision: Navy Craft and Ferry Crash Off Mumbai Coast | Business

 - India

-A naval craft collided with a passenger ferry near Mumbai, resulting in the tragic loss of 13 lives.
-The accident occurred during engine trials, as the naval vessel lost control off Karanja.
+A Navy craft, on engine trials, crashed into a passenger ferry, the Neel Kamal, near Mumbai on Wednesday, leading to a tragic loss of life.
+The collision occurred around 4 pm off Karanja, with the ferry en route from the Gateway of India to Elephanta Island.

-The Indian Navy launched immediate search and rescue efforts, coordinating with the Coast Guard and Marine Police.
-Helicopters and boats were dispatched to assist in recovering the survivors, who have been transferred to nearby hospitals.
+The Indian Navy swiftly launched search and rescue efforts, deploying four naval helicopters, 11 naval crafts, and collaborating with the Coast Guard and Marine Police.
+Ninety-nine people were successfully rescued and transferred to local hospitals for medical attention.

-Defence Minister Rajnath Singh expressed condolences to affected families, while Maharashtra Chief Minister confirmed the rescue of 101 individuals.
-Recovery operations are ongoing to locate any missing persons in the Mumbai Harbour area.
+Maharashtra Chief Minister Devendra Fadnavis confirmed 13 deaths, including Navy personnel and civilians.
+Rescue operations continue, with financial assistance pledged to the victims' families by the Chief Minister.

 (With inputs from agencies.)